History of multitrack recording: Digital multitracking

 Starting in 1992, the ALESIS Corporation, a company that makes digital drum machines and made inexpensive analog audio mixers introduced the first multitrack, eight-track, project studio, digital eight-track machine.
 It was named the ADAT, after the earlier two-track digital recorders of the time known as DAT (Digital Audio Tape), which were based upon a small spinning head, similar to a consumer video recorder.
 The ADAT machine recorded its data in an already well-established consumer format based on VHS videotape recorder technology.
 Eight separate data tracks were recorded within the same bandwidth it took to record a TV show on a home video recorder (VHS).
 Numerous machines could be electronically locked together with a single cable.
 Eight-track machines could be plugged together to create a 128-track machine.
 And like the professional studio recorders before it, a large full-function remote control was also available.

 The following year, the TEAC/TASCAM Corporation, introduced their DA-88.
 Those used the smaller 8 mm video format tapes.
 Those recorded four duplexed pairs of data tracks and would require a "read before write" function for overdubbing purposes of adjacent tracks.
 A full-size remote and remote metering was also made available.
 Later units introduced by both companies provided for higher bit depths such as 20- and 24-bit.
 These machines like the early home studio TEAC's before them, slashed the prices of professional digital multitrack recording.
 It changed the recording industry forever.

 By the late 1990s, dedicated multitrack recorders faded with the introduction of the Macintosh operating system and Windows operating systems in personal computers.
 Some of the first companies jumping on board with this technology were New England Digital and Digidesign, from the US, and Fairlight, from Australia.
 Through the 1990s, multitrack recorders became digital, using a variety of technologies and media types.
 These including digital tape format (such as ADAT), or in some cases Minidiscs.

 Some of the leading providers of multitrackers were Tascam (hard drive or cassette based), Alesis (ADAT digital tape based), Roland/Boss (hard drive based), Fostex (hard drive based), Yamaha (hard drive based), and Korg.

-A highly competitive market and rapidly falling costs for this equipment has made it common to find multitrack recording technology outside a typical recording studio.